How we evaluate

 Strengths: rolls into the AWS contract you already have, IAM-style policy syntax that AWS admins recognize, CloudTrail audit trail alongside other AWS activity, single bill.
 Procurement-friendly in ways that matter for enterprise sales cycles.

 Weaknesses: practically requires Bedrock for the integration value, less flexible outside the AWS bubble (works with LangChain and CrewAI but not first-class), pricing is opaque and contract-driven rather than transparent, agent-specific features (public profile, verification badges, identity layer) are minimal compared to dedicated agent-payment products.
-See Blockchain0x vs AWS AgentCore for the side-by-side.
+The AWS AgentCore payments glossary entry covers what it is and is not.

 Option 5: MetaMask or other EOA